jonwhittlestone/farmbox/README.md

 ---
 ## Operation - Customer Questions

+15-20 bags is fine, no need for an ecommerce solution no automated stock solution, so no checking of inventory

 #### What are the basic steps from a customer making an order to a customer opening their package at home?

 afdf

 ---
 #### What is the most time-consuming step?
 What step do you feel is the most inefficient?
+- george (she) copies from excel to master sheet
+- master sheet is then costed
+- 'A butternut quash is a £1'
+ourdering via excel

+- generate a sheet for each customer, print all out (100 sheets)
+- generate picking list
+- generate orders at the same time
+-

 sdfgsdf